About the Artist

 View Benjamin's Artist CV/resume here.

 Benjamin's new project, GIOLOGICA, explores geological formations in nature.
-Visit GIOLOGICA for more information.
+This will inform mark making and composition building in future abstract projects.

 Benjamin is deeply interested in the visually communicated production of tangible, acting theories of knowledge.
 The ineffable and the metaphysical inform his compositions, while a certain realism injects narrative into non-objective scenarios.
 The result is something in-between abstraction and depiction that redefines how we perceive reality.

-Artists who have been an influence to me, who have taught me something about what art is and can be, include process based artists and abstract landscape painters- Wade Guyton, Annie Lapin, Callum Innes, Theaster Gates, Nathan Hylden, Trudy Benson… the list goes on.
-These artists emphasize a kind of contemporary metaphor, where something needs solving, though sometimes not in any straight-forward fashion.
+Artists who have been an influence to me, who have taught me something about what art is and can be, include process based artists and abstract landscape painters- Annie Lapin, Callum Innes, Wade Guyton, Theaster Gates, Nathan Hylden… These artists emphasize a kind of contemporary metaphor, where something needs solving.

-I work towards increasing my community and interaction with artists, producing work beyond my current capability, and showing my work in meaningful places.
-I’m not interested in the artist life that is a hill.
-I want to continue to climb, even if I only get a tiny step higher each day.
+I work towards increasing my community and interaction with artists, producing work beyond my current capability, and exhibiting in meaningful places.